centreon/centreon-documentation/pp/integrations/plugin-packs/dev-resources/develop-with-centreon-plugins.md

 OK: My-awesome-app: status : skipped (no value(s)) - Queries: select : skipped (no value(s)), update : skipped (no value(s)), delete : skipped (no value(s))
 ```

 Add an `eval` structure to transform `$content` into a data structure that can be easily manipulated with perl.
 Let's
 introduce the standard `Data::Dumper` library that can help understanding your data structures.

-We load the Data::Dumper library and use one of its method to print the JSON.
+We load the Data::Dumper library and use one of its methods to print the JSON.
 A second line is here to print
-a simple message and get your familiar with how to access data within perl data structures.
+a simple message and get you familiar with how to access data within perl data structures.

 ```perl
 sub manage_selection {